1961 (1st July)

 Charles and Diana visited Italy and met the President.
 They also visited the Vatican where they had a private audience with Pope John Paul II

-Charles and Diana made a visit to the United States where they were received by Ronald and Nancy Reagan at the White House.
+Prince Charles and Princess Diana made a visit to the United States where they were received by Ronald and Nancy Reagan at the White House.

-Charles and Diana on a tour of Germany and France.
+Prince Charles and Princess Diana made a tour of Germany and France.

 Charles and Diana toured Australia.